bloominstituteoftechnology/Sorting/readme.md

 ## Day 1 - Why is it so important to sort data?

 ### We're Always Searching
-With every passing day, users have less patience for slow apps.
+Users do not have patience for slow apps.
 And rightfully so!
-And while a large part of why the applications we use now-a-days are so fast is due to the improvements in hardware over the last few decades, the software developer still has an important role to play in keeping everything moving quickly.
+While a a big reason why the applications we use now-a-days are so fast is due to the improvements made in hardware over the last few decades, the software developer still has an important role to play in keeping everything moving quickly.

 As we write our applications, we should always be mindful of what operations are being done frequently, since optimizing these will have the biggest impact on the efficiency of our overall application.
 And regardless of *what* type of app you are creating, it is likely that one of the operations you will be relying on is ***searching***.
-We search [example 1], [example 2], and [example 3].
+We search for songs to add to a playlist, videos to watch, people we need to talk to and so much more.
 Because of this, it is essential that we optimize our searches.

 ### Linear vs. Binary Search
 There are two common searching algorithms that developers are often introduced to when they are writing some of their first apps: linear search and binary search.
 Let's walk through the differences between them.